BestTimesToVisit.com Logo

 culture

 Book your Alhambra tickets *months* in advance, especially if you want to visit the Nasrid Palaces.
-Seriously, don't wait until you get to Granada, or you'll likely miss out on the most stunning part of the complex.
-Check the official Alhambra website regularly for released slots.
+These are the crown jewels and have timed entry slots that sell out incredibly fast.
+Seriously, don't wait until you get to Granada; check the official Alhambra website regularly and book as soon as you can.

 transport